 “Sorry, but rum’s the one liquor I can’t stand.
-Furthermore, I’ve already been well taken care of,” he said holding up a mostly full beer.
+Plus, I’ve already been well taken care of.”
+He held up his mostly full beer glass.

 “Suit yourself . . .
 Cheers.”
 She tapped her shot to his beer, then threw it back.

-“Yes,” she said smiling.
-“I left polyamory back in college.
+“Yes,” Sai said smiling.
+“I left that polyamory shit back in college.
 While it seemed practical then, it’s a little trickier in the real world—believe me I tried.”

 “Wow, Sai Patesh monogamous?
-It’s hard to fathom, especially since your views on society’s ‘mononormative narrowmindedness’ had such an impact on my philosophy of love for a time, even after you left.”
+It’s hard to fathom, especially since your views on society’s ‘mononormative narrowmindedness’ had such an impact on my philosophy of love for a time.”

 “I don’t know.
-I never could find another girl like you after you, but so far monogamy has proven to be the destructive force you always warned me of.”
+I never could find another girl like you to explore polyamory with further.
+But so far, monogamy has proven to be the destructive force you always warned me of.”

 “Well, we’ve only been dating six months, but I have to say he’s certainly the best candidate—his name’s Dave by the way.
 We’ve gotten pretty close on tour.”

 “Yeah.
-He’s outside on the Black Bat bus as we speak, but don’t say anything.
-Black Bat doesn’t know we’re dating, and we’d both be fired if they did, even though the tour has really been our first opportunity to spend more than a week together.
+He’s outside on the Black Bat bus as we speak, but don’t say anything to anyone.
+Black Bat doesn’t know we’re dating and we’d both be fired if they did, even though the tour has really been our first opportunity to spend more than a week together.
 He was always gone on business travel before, but now that’s no longer an issue.
-It’s also why I took the job, which, if I’m going to be honest, isn’t as bad as I thought.
-It’s kind of fun waking up in a new place every morning, not knowing where or to whom the day is going to take you.
+Also, along with getting to see him every day now, the job really isn’t as awful as I imagined.
+Yeah the serving drinks part sucks, but it’s sort of fun waking up in a new place every morning, not knowing where or to whom the day is going to take you.
 I guess I can see the allure in being a touring musician.
-But I have to ask, what happened to physicist?”
+However, I have to ask, what happened to physicist?”

 “But you were so gifted.
-I mean, it’s great the world has your music, but science could really use a mind like yours right now.”
+I mean, it’s great the world has your music, but science could really use your mind too.”

-“Well, I know I’m not a physicist, but I didn’t think they were a joke.
-Even if they weren’t right, I thought they were still beautiful.
-It’s a shame school had to ruin physics for you . . .
-Anyway, time to get back to work.
-The afterparty on the bus begins in about an hour.
+She picked up her tray from the bar.
+“Anyway,” she said, “time to get back to work.
+The afterparty on the bus begins in an hour.
 I’ll be serving.
-You should come.
+You should come aboard.
 You can meet Dave too.
 He’s actually a big fan of Perfect Crime.”